aloverso/anneloverso.com/_notes/essays/ship-it.md

 ship-it would fail on our local computer, and catch any unit test failures before the commit got pushed.
 Faster feedback loops!
 Cleaner commit trees!
 Incredible!
 We’re done, right?

-Well… not so fast.
+Well... not so fast.
 This pipeline illustration is, of course, oversimplified.
 There’s more to each step than the one-word descriptor shown above.

 Specifically, I want to call out the box labelled “test” in the CI stage of the process.
 It just says “test” here, but to be more specific, the “test” stage of our CI pipeline had two steps involved: it ran our entire unit test suite, and it also ran end-to-end feature tests.